Mt. Hale (4,055') via North Twin and Fire Warden's trails, 2/15/14.

-We parked at the end of Little River Road.
+We parked on Little River Road.
 Lucky for us an earlier group left for North Twin, breaking out the shortcut to Haystack Road and the North Twin trail.

-We crossed the gated (in winter) bridge and turned left onto the shortcut.
+We crossed the gated (in winter) bridge and made an immediate left onto the shortcut.
 The shortcut follows closely along Little River - on an old railroad bed - all the way to Haystack Road.
 Left (again) across a bridge gets you to the North Twin trailhead kiosk (about a mile from our cars).

 |The shortcut popped us out onto Haystack Road and the North Twin trailhead.|